dondido/virtual-joystick/README.md

  $joystick.addEventListener('joystickmove', handleKeyEvents);
  $joystick.addEventListener('joystickup', handleKeyEvents);
 ```
+### 'joystickdown'
+The 'joystickdown' event is fired at an element when the virtual joystick is pressed while the pointer is located within specified area.

+### 'joystickmove'
+The 'joystickmove' event is fired when a pointer changes coordinates, and the pointer has not been canceled by a browser touch-action.

+### 'joystickup'
+The 'joystickup' event is fired at an element when the virtual joystick is released while the pointer is located within specified area.
+This event is the counterpoint to 'joystickdown' event.

 ## Outputs
 Various 'data-*' output attributes are used to represent the result of calculations performed by the component.